jostylr/literate-programming/lp.md

         }
     }

 JS Parse fullname

 We will put all parsed bits into `names`.
 The temp variable will the bits that have yet to be parsed.

+We start to check whether this is a star substitution call.
+If so, we split the star into two pieces as the template may very well be in an exteranl litpro document.
+But we will not worry about cblocks for templates or extensions.
+The data will be stored in the names object under a new object called star.

-First we get any reference to an external litpro document.
+We get any reference to an external litpro document.
 This is the "::".
 Next, we check to see if there is no ":".
 If so, we check for a "."; the last period starts the extension and becomes the cname.
 If there is a ":", then that becomes the cname.

-    names = {fullname: fullname};

-    temp = fullname.split("::").trim();
+    temp = temp.split("::").trim();
     if (temp.length === 1) {
         names.litpro = "";
         temp = temp[0];